 TIPS may be used to:

-• Treat fluid buildup that continues to happen even though other treatment has been tried.
+Treat fluid buildup that continues to happen even though other treatment has been tried.
 The buildup often happens in the belly.
+This is called ascites.

 How is it done?

-A TIPS procedure may be done by a radiologist, who places a wire-mesh stent through another tube called a catheter.
-It goes into a vein in the neck.
-The doctor threads the catheter to the liver and places the stent to join the two veins.
-The stent is then expanded using a small balloon.
+A TIPS procedure is often done by a radiologist, who places a tube called a catheter into a vein in the neck.
+The doctor threads the catheter to the liver.
+Then a tube called a stent is placed to join the two veins.
+This stent allows some of the blood to bypass the liver.

 What are the risks of transjugular intrahepatic portosystemic shunt (TIPS)?